 In 2005 she received a research grant from the US-based John Templeton Foundation to lead the Oxford Centre for Science of the Mind which is dedicated to doing cutting-edge interdisciplinary work drawing on pharmacology, human anatomy, physiology, neuroscience, theology and philosophy.

-For information on our Australian Patron, Dr Alan Finkel AM, click here.
+For information on our Australian Patron, Dr Alan Finkel AO, click here.